-The history of the e-invoice is actually the history of EDI – Electronic Data Interchange.
+The history of e-invoicing can be traced back to the development of EDI (Electronic Data Interchange).
 As an enabler of business transactions, EDI is a group of technical standards for e-documents that has been around for decades.
-The United States National Institute of Standards and Technology defined EDI in 1996 as:
+A definition formulated by The United States National Institute of Standards and Technology in 1996 can still be considered valid today:

 The first-ever e-invoice

-The first EDI message ever was a shipping manifest sent in 1965 by the Holland- America Line using telex.
-Since then, breakthroughs came in a steady stream.
+The first EDI message was a shipping manifest sent in 1965 by the Holland-America Line using telex.
+Breakthroughs have been occurring continuously since then.

-Today, EDI is transferred via HTTP protocol or VAN (Value Added Network).
+Today, EDI is transferred via HTTP protocol; VAN (Value Added Network), or open networks, for example, Peppol.
 90% of Fortune 500 companies have EDI capabilities.

 The main obstacle in the earlier days was the significant cost associated with IT implementation and daily operations.
 These costs, in combination with lack of bandwidth access, prevented more widespread adoption.
 Not at least for small businesses.

-EDI networks are much more accessible nowadays.
-Especially through cloud-based internet services and operators.
-As the only product on the market, Qvalia offers standardized e-invoice management for free.
+EDI networks are much more accessible nowadays, especially through cloud-based internet services and operators.
+Qvalia offers standardized Peppol e-invoice management for free.

 - BGC invoice